Houseboat beached 3 weeks at Lake Mead rescued by YouTubers

 Videos of the rescue created by YouTube content creators — Sin City Outdoors of Las Vegas and HeavyDSparks of Salt Lake City — have gone viral.

-Houseboat owner Craig Miller brought his houseboat, which is also his residence, in early June to a place for engine repairs.
+Houseboat owner Craig Miller said he brought his houseboat, which is his residence, in early June to a place for engine repairs.
 But rapidly declining Lake Mead left him with nothing but wet sand under his boat.

 Filming a different video on the decline of Lake Mead, the operators of Sin City Outdoors saw Miller’s plight and spread the word via social media.
 Responses flooded in they say and HeavyDSparks, who rescues stranded vehicles, came in to help.